madmonkey71/TripleT-Flight-Firmware/README.md

     - Sensor health checks exist but are not yet integrated into the flight state machine to trigger error states.
     - Redundant apogee detection (e.g., backup timer) is designed but not implemented in the flight logic.
 - 🚧 **Enhanced Telemetry**: Live data transmission via radio is planned but not yet implemented.

+### Redundant Apogee Detection
+To ensure the highest reliability for parachute deployment, the firmware now employs a multi-method apogee detection strategy.
+This system is designed to detect apogee accurately and within two seconds of the event, even in the case of a single sensor malfunction.
+Apogee is triggered if any of the following conditions are met:

+1.  **Primary: Barometric Pressure:**
+    *   **Method:** The primary and most sensitive method tracks the altitude from the MS5611 barometer.
+It records the maximum altitude reached during the flight.
+    *   **Trigger:** Apogee is confirmed if the barometer registers a specific number of consecutive readings (`APOGEE_CONFIRMATION_COUNT`) that are lower than the maximum recorded altitude.
+This indicates the rocket has started its descent.

+2.  **Secondary: Accelerometer Freefall:**
+    *   **Method:** A secondary check uses the Z-axis of the ICM-20948 accelerometer.
+At apogee, the rocket experiences a brief period of near-zero gravity (freefall) as it transitions from upward to downward motion.
+    *   **Trigger:** Apogee is confirmed if the accelerometer measures negative g-force on its vertical axis for a specific number of consecutive readings (`APOGEE_ACCEL_CONFIRMATION_COUNT`), indicating that the rocket is no longer accelerating upwards.

+3.  **Tertiary: GPS Altitude:**
+    *   **Method:** As a third layer of redundancy, the GPS module's altitude data is monitored.
+While typically having a slower update rate than the barometer, it provides an independent source of altitude information.
+    *   **Trigger:** Similar to the barometer, if the GPS reports a number of consecutive altitude readings (`APOGEE_GPS_CONFIRMATION_COUNT`) lower than its previously recorded maximum, apogee is signaled.
+A 5-meter hysteresis is used to prevent triggering from GPS noise.

+4.  **Failsafe: Backup Timer:**
+    *   **Method:** A final, time-based failsafe ensures parachute deployment even if all other sensors fail to detect apogee.
+This timer starts at motor burnout (end of the `BOOST` phase).
+    *   **Trigger:** If a pre-configured amount of time (`BACKUP_APOGEE_TIME_MS`, typically ~20 seconds) passes after motor burnout without any other method detecting apogee, the system will force an apogee event.
+This is a critical safety feature to prevent a total loss of the vehicle.

+This layered approach ensures that the flight computer can reliably detect the peak of its flight and initiate recovery procedures under a wide range of conditions.

+## State Machine
+The firmware operates on a state machine that dictates the rocket's behavior throughout its flight, from startup to recovery.

 ### AI Assistance
 This project utilizes AI assistance for: